1924 Los Angeles pneumonic plague outbreak: Racism

 The city's handling of the outbreak reinforced the widespread stereotype that Mexicans were poor and of a degraded class.
 Due to cramped and often illegal living conditions, rats were prevalent in majority Hispanic neighborhoods, cultivating the belief that the plague was an ethnic trait, as exemplified in a University of California, Los Angeles professor who claimed that Mexicans have a tendency to "huddle together" and therefore spread disease.

+Plague discrimination was something that became heavily prevalent as the plague went on.
+Links of sociability, ethnicity, neighborhoods, and kin all linked to plague discrimination against Mexicans.
+Certain illustrations that accompanied public health documents described environments with the "typical interior of a Mexican home" as ones that were vulnerable to the plague.
+Images of homes of people with Mexican ethnicity were linked to cases of plague from these images, curating a perceivable connection between ethnicity and plague transmission for mainstream society.

+Discrimination was seen from the leading healthcare workers in California.
+A comment made by Dickie who stated that a connection between the two initial cases of plague and the second group was that it was explained by "the tendency of the Mexicans to withhold information, especially when they are not fully aware of just why such information is desired".

 Institutional racism and poverty also advanced the spread of the plague, as overcrowding, poor ventilation, poor sanitization, and high rodent populations often exacerbate the spread and harshness of the plague.
 In 1924, Mexican immigrants made up the largest ethnic group living in often dense and unsafe work camps, which flourished under widespread sentiment against Mexican immigrants and workers.
 Employment discrimination was also frequent as Mexicans were viewed as cheap and expendable, and many perceived Mexican Americans being relegated to working in factories and agricultural fields enclosing Los Angeles.
 On November 9, 200 Mexican workers at the Biltmore Hotel, most of whom did not live in the Macy Street District, were rehired after previously and controversially being fired.
 Several Mexican residents believed that quarantine guards and the over 200 armed veterans enforcing the quarantine were holding them against their will.
 Mexican men often had to convert from Catholicism to Protestantism to be respected, while Mexican women were societally obligated to be trained in proper housekeeping.
 These racist sentiments were possibly the fault of the misdiagnosis of Jesus Lajun's cause of death as a sexually transmitted infection and bronchopneumonia.

 After the plague, health officials recognized the need for programs encouraging safe hygiene practices among the Mexican population.
 Health officials blamed the plague outbreak on Mexicans' supposed ignorance of proper hygiene, despite actually being the fault of notoriously inferior living conditions and poverty in the Macy Street District.
 Some health officials even blamed the outbreak itself entirely on Mexican Americans, which Feldinger argues reinforced the pro-segregation views widely held at the time.
 The response also failed to provide vital access to clean water and sanitary disposal.